-General and administrative expense for the three months ended March 31, 2012 increased by \$0.8 million to \$1.4 million, from \$0.6 million for the three months ended March 31, 2011.
-The increase in the current fiscal quarter was primarily due to higher consulting costs, professional fees and stock compensation expense.
+General and administrative expense for the three months ended June 30, 2012 increased by \$0.8 million to \$1.3 million, from \$0.5 million for the three months ended June 30, 2011.
+General and administrative expense for the six months ended June 30, 2012 increased by \$1.7 million to \$2.8 million, from \$1.1 million for the six months ended June 30, 2011.
+The increase in the current fiscal periods was primarily due to higher stock compensation expense, consulting costs and professional fees.
 General and administrative expense for the year 2012 is expected to be higher as compared to 2011 due to increased support activities related to the NDA resubmission.

-Interest expense, net was \$61,000 and \$1,000 for the three months ended March 31, 2012 and 2011, respectively.
-For the current fiscal quarter, interest expense, net consists primarily of interest expense and amortization of debt discount related to the April 2011 convertible note financing.
+Interest expense, net was \$0.1 million and \$0.3 million for the three months ended June 30, 2012 and 2011, respectively.
+Interest expense, net was \$0.2 million and \$0.3 million for the six months ended June 30, 2012 and 2011, respectively.
+Interest expense, net consists primarily of interest expense and amortization of debt discount related to the convertible note financing.
+In the prior fiscal periods, interest expense also included debt issuance costs related to the convertible note financing.

 Loss from discontinued operations represents the loss attributable to the gross profit guaranty associated with the sale of our cosmeceutical and toiletry business.
-The loss from discontinued operations was \$91,000 and \$103,000 for the three months ended March 31, 2012 and 2011, respectively.
-See Note 7 of Notes to Condensed Financial Statements included in Item 1 of this Quarterly Report on Form 10-Q.
+The loss from discontinued operations was \$0.0 million and \$0.1 million for the three months ended June 30, 2012 and 2011, respectively.
+The loss from discontinued operations was \$0.1 million and \$0.2 million for the six months ended June 30, 2012 and 2011, respectively.
+See Note 7 of Notes to Condensed Financial Statements included in Item 1 of this Quarterly Report on Form 10-Q for additional information.